 Yeah, yeah, absolutely.
-You know, I mean the radiographers do their best, and they try and explain to the patient, right, we've only got one minute to go, please try and keep still, but sometimes it is difficult for the patients.
-So, it's worth bearing in mind.
+You know, I mean that the radiographers do do their best, and they, you know, they try and explain to the patient, right, you know, can we really get one minute to go please try and keep still, but, you know, sometimes it is, is is difficult for the patients.
+So, you know, it's worth it's worth bearing in mind.
 Okay, so we're going to move on to this one.
-Now, this is something you would have heard us talking about in the past lots of times, STIR in particular, so the STIR image is this fat suppression image, and coronal as well, coronal view, basically, we're looking from front to back, back to front.
+Now, this is this is something you would have heard us talking about in the past lots of times, and sto in particular.
+So the stereo image is the is this fat suppression image.
+And coronal as well, coronal view, basically, you're looking, you know, from front to back back to front.
 And it's well worth asking for these views.
 We've mentioned it when we talked about lumbar spine, but the same applies for the cervical spine.
 And often they won't do these unless you ask for them.
 But if you ask them, they usually will do them and at no extra cost.
 And it hardly takes them much, much extra time.
 And you get again, additional information.
-So, you can see on here, you can clearly see the patient is side bending to one side.
-And again, that has a bearing with regards to- and you can even see some slight left to right, maybe shift, kind of in the middle in this one here.
-And again, it's just useful to interpret, well, you might have, for example, slightly less degeneration on the side here.
-But if that patient is, for whatever reason, they've got a mild scoliosis and they're encroaching more on that side, that might be why they're symptomatic here and not symptomatic here.
+So you can see on here, you can clearly see the patient, his side bending to one side.
+And again, that has a bearing with regards to and you can even see some slight, you know, so they left to right, maybe maybe shift, you know, kind of in the middle in this one here.
+And again, it's just useful to interpret Well, you might have, for example, slightly less degeneration on the side here.
+But if that patient is for whatever reason, they've got Mr. scoliosis and encroaching on that side.
+That might be why they're symptomatic here and not symptomatic here.

-Just out of curiosity is there, it's probably an obvious answer, but when we look at a transverse image, we're always looking up the body, with these is the left on this image the left on the patient?
+So again, just curiosity is probably an obvious answer.
+When we look at a transverse image, we're always looking up the body.
+With these is the left on this image the left on the right.
+Yes,